-Transactions is a concept that was developed many thousands of years ago to ensure that business transactions could be done in a safe way, such that buyer and seller could trust that they will receive what they expect from the business transaction.
+Transaction is a concept that was developed many thousands of years ago to ensure that business transactions could be done safely, such that buyer and seller could trust that they will receive what they expect from the business transaction.

 Basic transaction theory#